Trump steps back from Mexico border threat as companies warn of economic fallout

 By Steve Holland and Roberta Rampton

-WASHINGTON (Reuters) - President Donald Trump took a step back on Tuesday from his threat to close the U.S. southern border to fight illegal immigration, amid pressure from companies worried that a shutdown would cause chaos to supply chains.
+WASHINGTON (Reuters) - President Donald Trump took a step back on Tuesday from his threat to close the U.S. southern border to fight illegal immigration, as pressure mounted from companies worried that a shutdown would cause chaos to supply chains.

 Trump threatened on Friday to close the border this week unless Mexico acted.
 He repeated that threat on Tuesday but said he had not made a decision yet: "We're going to see what happens over the next few days."